aws-powertools/powertools-lambda-java/docs/core/logging.md

 ## Appending additional keys

-You can append your own keys to your existing Logger via `appendKey`.
+You can append your own keys to your existing logs via `appendKey`.

 === "App.java"